tonitech/vpn/intl.en-US/IPsec-VPN Quick Start/Tutorial overview.md

 -   The gateway device of the local data center support IKEv1 and ikev2 protocols.

     IPsec-VPN supports IKEv1 and IKEv2 protocols.
 Any device that supports these two protocols can connect to Alibaba Cloud VPN Gateway.
-Supported devices include: Huawei, H3C, Cisco, ASN, Juniper, SonicWall, Nokia, IBM, and Ixia.
+Supported devices include: Huawei, H3C, SANGFOR, Cisco ASA, Juniper, SonicWall, Nokia, IBM, and Ixia.

 -   A static IP address is configured for the local gateway.